shahanakattil/Sustainability-workshop/Instructions/Lab3.2:Emission-Calculations.md

 ### Task 1 : Add eGRID factor mappings

-In this task, Alex will create factor mappings to map the contractual instrument types for Wide World Importers that Reed previously added to the respective electric grid emission factor.
-This process allows Microsoft Sustainability Manager to find the correct electric grid for a given contractual instrument type.
-This type can be expanded to map other reference data to specific emission factors, avoiding the need to create calculation models that are for specific emission factors.
+In this task, we will create factor mappings to link contractual instrument types for Wide World Importers with their corresponding electric grid emission factors.
+This ensures Microsoft Sustainability Manager accurately identifies the appropriate electric grid for each contractual instrument type.
+This approach can be extended to map other reference data to specific emission factors, streamlining calculation models.

 1. In the left navigation pane, select **Calculations** > **Factor libraries**.